Barnsley, Gloucestershire: Community

 According to the 2001 census the parish had a population of 162, increasing to 209 at the 2011 census.

 One of the village's significant features is Barnsley House, with a garden designed by its former resident Rosemary Verey.
 Barnsley House was built in 1667 by Brereton Bourchier.
-On the owner's death, her estate was sold and the residential dwelling is now The Barnsley House Hotel.
-Brereton Bourchier also built the village's Church Cottage and the oldest part of what is now called the Church farm.
+On the owner's death, her estate was sold and the residential dwelling is now The Pig Hotel.
+Brereton Bourchier also built the village's Church Cottage and the oldest part of what is now called the Church Farm.
 By the 1660s, with the village's population at about 100, there was also a village inn.
 The village today has its own church and pub.
-Since 2009 the inn has become renowned in the Cotswolds for its quality cuisine.

 The Barnsley Village Garden Festival was inaugurated in 1998 and has since played host to many horticultural experts.
-It celebrated its 20th anniversary on 17 May 2008.
-Saturday, 19 May 2018 will mark the 30th anniversary.